 - Stick Fort Building– Try using twigs and having students build forts for dolls/action figures

 - Baking Soda/Vinegar Powered boats– Can be messy so outside works the best

 - Ice cream in a bag– If you have access to an old fashioned hand crank ice cream making you can make a large batch.
 Otherwise, this recipe is a fun one to try.
 Who knew that learning about science could be so tasty?

 - Using STEM with ELLs– Ideas for teaching STEM activities to ELLs

-It might seem counter interactive, but the summertime is a great opportunity for ELLs to practice their home language.
-For some this means traveling to visit family and being fully immersed in speaking that language.
+It might seem counterintuitive, but the summertime is a great opportunity for ELLs to practice their home language.
+For some, this means traveling to visit family and being fully immersed in speaking that language.
 For others it might mean speaking it as home, reading books in their native language, or learning how to write in their first language.